Polyhedral Aspects of Feedback Vertex Set and Pseudoforest Deletion Set: Pseudoforest Deletion Set

 Let $k$ be the number of disconnected acyclic components of the forest $G[B - A]$.
 Then, we have the following two observations: \begin{enumerate} \item $b(B - A) = -k$ and \item $|\delta(A, B - A)| \geq 2k$. \end{enumerate} We note that the claim follows from above observations.
 We justify these observations next.

 The first observation follows from the fact that the subgraph $G[B-A]$ is a forest.
 In particular, we have that We now prove the second observation.
-Each of the $k$ acyclic components of the subgraph $G[B - A]$ must have at least $2$ leaves.
-For every such leaf vertex $v$, we have that the induced degree $d_{B-A}(v) = 1$.
-However, since the set $B\in\calT$ is tight, it must be that $d_{B}(v) \geq 2$.
-Thus, $|\delta(v, A)| \geq 1$ for each such leaf vertex $v$. \end{proof} With the above lower bound on the cut size $|\delta(A, B-A)|$, we get the required contradiction as follows:
+Each of the $k$ acyclic components of the subgraph $G[B - A]$ is either a singleton or has at least two leaves.
+If the component is a singleton vertex $v$, then we have that $|\delta(v, A)| = d_B(v) \geq 2$, where the inequality is because $B \in \calC$ and the family $\calC$ satisfies property (5).
+Alternatively, suppose that the component has two leaves.
+Let $v$ be an arbitrary leaf of the component.
+We note that the induced degree $d_{B-A}(v) = 1$.
+Thus, $|\delta(v, A)| = d_B(v) - d_{B-A}(v) \geq 1$, where the inequality is once again because $B \in \calC$ and $\calC$ satisfies property (5). \end{proof} With the above lower bound on the cut size $|\delta(A, B-A)|$, we get the required contradiction as follows:

-The first inequality follows from $x_u < 1/2$ for each vertex $u\in V$.
+The first inequality follows from $x_u < 1/2$ $\forall u\in V$.
 The first equality follows from the assumption that $x_u = 0$ for each $u \in B - A$.
-The penultimate inequality follows from \Cref{claim:non-zero-difference-of-tight-sets}, and the final equality holds since the set $A\in \calT$ is a tight set. \end{proof}
+The penultimate inequality follows from \Cref{claim:non-zero-difference-of-tight-sets}, and the final equality holds since the set $A\in \calT_x$ is a tight set. \end{proof}

-\subsection{Proof of Theorem \ref{thm:weak-density-extreme-point}}
+\subsubsection{Proof of Theorem \ref{thm:weak-density-extreme-point}}

-In this section, we complete the proof of \Cref{thm:weak-density-extreme-point} using the properties proved in previous subsections.
+We now complete the proof of \Cref{thm:weak-density-extreme-point}.
 In the next lemma, we use a stronger hypothesis that $x_u<1/3$ for all $u\in V$ to show that there exist at least two vertices $u, v$ which take non-zero values.
 We emphasize that the lemma does not rely on extreme point properties and holds for every feasible point $x$ satisfying the hypothesis.